-The weights are round, unlike the Ironmasters, and come in 50lb, 80lb, and 80lb tactical options.
-These are still quite light, and less than half of the Ironmaster’s maximum of 165lbs, but for most isolation, bodybuilding-typ workouts, they’re great.
+The weights are round, unlike the Ironmasters, and come in 50-, 80-pounds, plus tactical options.
+These are still quite light, and less than half of the Ironmaster’s maximum of 165 pounds, but for most isolation, bodybuilding-type workouts, they’re great.

 You also get more weight per dollar as the Ironmasters are only $699 and come with a high-quality stand that makes them easier to access.
 A similar stand from SMRTFT would be an additional $200 on top of the $750 for dumbbells.

-NUOBELLS are far superior for adjustability, but I’d have to say that I prefer the Ironmasters as they are highly durable and more affordable.
+NUOBELLS are far superior for adjustability, but Ironmasters are highly durable and more affordable.
 Their expansion kit also makes them more functional and caters to a larger group of people.